Welcome to the Police State of America for Immigrants: Bill Boyarsky

 His latest order on immigrants and border security takes dead aim at the 11 million unauthorized immigrants who have fearfully been awaiting his action.
 Now they know.
 They should get ready for predawn raids, for immigrant families pulled apart, for arrests and deportation of undocumented immigrants who have been convicted of the most minor criminal offenses, and for stops of dark-complexioned motorists and pedestrians.
 Thus, the impact of the order would extend beyond immigrants and touch the lives of American citizens.

-President Barack Obama’s administration deported so many that he became known as the “deporter in chief.”
+President Barack Obama’s administration deported so many people that he became known as the “deporter in chief.”
 But his actions were far more limited than what Trump is proposing.

 The potential for a police state is clear.
 There is little limit to what immigration cops could do.
 Under the order, they would be able to deport anyone convicted of fraud in any official matter before a governmental agency.
 Or unauthorized immigrants who have “abused any program related to receipt of public benefits.”
 That could include millions, including someone who put a wrong address on a school application, a common practice for parents trying to move their kids to a better school.

 The number of immigration police to enforce these laws is expanded under the order.
 The Department of Homeland Security is authorized to hire 10,000 more immigration and custom agents.
 The number of detention facilities would be increased.
-An office would be set up within Immigration and Customs Enforcement (ICE) to help families of those killed by undocumented immigrants.
-That would reinforce a favorite Trump theme that the ranks of undocumented immigrants are filled with murderers and drug dealers.
+An office would be set up within the U.S. Immigration and Customs Enforcement agency (ICE) to help families of those killed by undocumented immigrants.
+That would reinforce a favorite Trump theme—that the ranks of undocumented immigrants are filled with murderers and drug dealers.

 If the addition of all those ICE officers wasn’t threatening enough, Trump wants local police officers and sheriff’s deputies to work with immigration cops to round up immigrants.
 We saw how that will work when Sheriff Joe Arpaio of Maricopa County, Ariz., surrounding Phoenix, had his deputies prowling the streets, stopping anyone who looked Latino and asking for their papers.
 Most of us don’t carry around our birth certificates, but if you were a Latino in Maricopa County when Arpaio was sheriff, it would have been a good idea.

-The nation got a preview of the Trump immigrant police state early in the morning of Feb.
-3.when ICE knocked on the doors of undocumented immigrants around the country who had been accused of crimes, many of them minor, old violations dating back for years.
+The nation got a preview of the Trump immigrant police state early on the morning of Feb.
+3, when ICE knocked on doors around the country of undocumented immigrants who had been accused of crimes, many of them minor violations dating back years.
 The arrests continued all week—more than 600 around the country, 161 of them in Southern California.

-This was less than a week after Trump’s executive order cracking down on immigrants, banning Syrian refugees and limiting immigration from six other countries with majority Muslim populations.
-The Feb.3-7 immigrant arrests appeared to target undocumented immigrants from Mexico and Central America.
+This was less than a week after Trump’s executive order cracking down on immigrants, banning Syrian refugees and limiting immigration from six other countries with Muslim-majority populations.
+The immigrant arrests that began Feb.
+3 appeared to target undocumented immigrants from Mexico and Central America.

-University of Virginia law professor emeritus David.
-A. Martin, a former Department of Homeland Security deputy general counsel, said the Trump immigrant arrests were worse than the heavily criticized sweeps under the Bush and Obama administrations.
-He wrote on the Vox website: “There is no distinction between felonies and misdemeanors and even people charged but not yet tried get thrown into this capacious criminal pot.”
+University of Virginia law professor emeritus David Martin, a former Department of Homeland Security deputy general counsel, said the Trump immigrant arrests were worse than the heavily criticized sweeps under the Bush and Obama administrations.
+He wrote on the website Vox: “There is no distinction between felonies and misdemeanors and even people charged but not yet tried get thrown into this capacious criminal pot.”

 Jorge-Mario Cabrera, director of communications for the Coalition for Humane Immigrant Rights of Los Angeles, told me, “even people without criminal records” were picked up in the sweep, overstepping the punitive guidelines of the Trump order.
 Others had served time for offenses ranging from major crimes to misdemeanors such as shoplifting.
 “Does this punishment fit the crime?” he asked.
 “People change their lives.”